The Spirit of '76 (1990 film): Reception

 The Spirit of '76 received mixed reviews.
 The Denver Post described it as both "idiotic" and "aggressively bright", and a review in the Chicago Sun-Times did not think it was very funny.
 The Sacramento Bee called it a "cool comedy of the '70s," noting that it was a bit high-paced, but also "extremely likable."
 An Entertainment Weekly review wrote that: "References to est and disco, along with someone's mint collection of Kiss posters and other memorabilia, get tossed out willy-nilly; the movie's only unifying force is that smirky irony," and gave the film a rating of "C−".
 Allmovie wrote positively of the film, calling it a: "lively sci-fi comedy" that makes "great fun of the '70s."
 The film received two stars from the TLA Video and DVD Guide 2004, which described it as: "lightweight with the occasional laugh."
+On Rotten Tomatoes, the film has an aggregate score of 80% based on 4 positive and 1 negative critic review.

 The film was released in only a limited number of theaters, and the total reported box office gross was $52,310.